-Fareed Zakaria is host of CNN’s flagship international affairs program — Fareed Zakaria GPS — a Washington Post columnist, a contributing editor to The Atlantic and a New York Times bestselling author.
+Fareed Zakaria is host of CNN’s flagship international affairs program — Fareed Zakaria GPS — a Washington Post columnist, a contributing editor at The Atlantic and a New York Times bestselling author.
 He was described in 1999 by Esquire Magazine as “the most influential foreign policy adviser of his generation.”
 In 2010, Foreign Policy named him one of the top 100 global thinkers.

 Born in India on January 20, 1964, Dr. Zakaria went on to receive a B.A. from Yale College and a Ph.D. from Harvard University.
-He has received honorary degrees from numerous universities including Brown, the University of Miami, and Oberlin College.
+He has received honorary degrees from numerous universities including Johns Hopkins, Brown, the University of Miami, and Oberlin College.
 He lives in New York City with his wife, son and two daughters.